-That means one in three adults is walking around without sufficient sleep to support optimal functioning.
+That means one in three adults is walking around with insufficient sleep to support optimal functioning.
 That’s unsettling-especially given what research shows about the link between sleep and mental health, which we’ll go over below.

 This, of course, begs the question: Does mental illness cause poor sleep quality?
 Or does poor sleep quality cause mental illness?
 “The relationship between sleep and mental health is bi-directional,” the study’s lead author Dr. Michael Wainberg told CAMH.
 “Poor sleep contributes to poor mental health, and poor mental health contributes to poor sleep.
 Sleep pattern differences were a feature of all mental illnesses we studied regardless of diagnosis.”

-For context, the National Sleep Foundation recommends that adults get 7 to 9 hours of sleep per night for optimal functioning.
+For context, the National Sleep Foundation recommends the average sleep for adults is 7 to 9 hours of sleep per night for optimal functioning.

 Now that you see how sleep and mental health are connected, what can you do to improve your sleep?

-If your work schedule is misaligned with your natural sleeping schedule, the good news is you can shift your bedtime earlier if you do it in small increments.
+If your work schedule is misaligned with your natural sleeping schedule you're likely to experience circadian rhythm disruption.
+The good news is you can improve your quality of life by simply shifting your bedtime earlier in small increments.

 On PsychCentral, sleep specialist Stephanie Silberman, Ph.D., recommends shifting your bedtime by 15-minute increments every three to four nights until you reach your desired bedtime.